xdevplatform/large-video-upload-python/README.md

 	$ pip install requirements.txt
 	```

-2. Fill in your consumer keys and access tokens:
+2. Fill in your consumer keys and access tokens in `async-upload.py`:

 	```
 	CONSUMER_KEY = 'your-consumer-key'